Triad Stage announces its 20th season

 GREENSBORO — A musical, a mystery, a seat at history, a world premiere and maybe some familiar faces are all part of the 20th season of Triad Stage.

-The theater announced it's next season will kicks off with the Lerner and Loewe musical “Camelot.”
+The theater announced its next season will kick off with the Lerner and Loewe musical “Camelot.”

 Ken Ludwig’s “Baskerville A Sherlock Holmes Mystery” follows.